TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 ### SDF3

 You should define your syntax in [SDF3](http://metaborg.org/sdf3/).
-You can start by creating a new file `syntax/MiniJava.sdf3` in your MiniJava project:
+You can start by opening the file `syntax/MiniJava.sdf3` in your MiniJava project.

-    module MiniJava

-    context-free start-symbols

 When you save this file, you should get a corresponding file `src-gen/syntax/MiniJava.sdf`.
 You can also split your syntax definition over several modules in `syntax/`.
-**Do only import modules that you wrote yourself.**

 ### Lexical Syntax